 COMPREHENSIVE BLOOD PANEL

-Comprehensive Blood Panels give you a more complete picture of your overall health.
-By evaluating all of the results together you can spot possible early signs of diseases or conditions, notice trends going in the wrong direction, identify too low or too high hormone levels, and monitor how medications you are taking may affect liver and kidney function.
+A comprehensive blood panel gives you a more complete picture of your overall health.
+By evaluating all of the results together you can spot possible early signs of diseases or conditions and notice trends going in the wrong direction.
+For example, you can identify too low or too high hormone levels and monitor how medications you are taking may affect liver and kidney function.

 REGENICS' COMPREHENSIVE BLOOD PANEL INCLUDES:

 The Blood Chemistry panel gives us important information about the various chemicals in the blood that travel with your red and white blood cells.
 This includes proteins and enzymes from the liver, waste products from metabolism, and sugar in the blood.
-We also take a look at the balance of electrolytes such as sodium, potassium, and chloride, which allow the cells to communicate.
+Additionally, we take a look at the balance of electrolytes such as sodium, potassium, and chloride.
+These elements are essential in cell communication.

 - Alkaline Phosphatase

 The Cardiac Risk Studies panel gives us important information about the various factors that determine your risk for cardiovascular disease.
 This includes checking you “good” and “bad” cholesterol, triglycerides, and C-Reactive Protein, giving us an overall picture of your heart health.

 - Cholesterol- the total cholesterol in milligrams per deciliter of blood

 - HDL Cholesterol- High Density Lipoprotein, also referred to as “good cholesterol”